YingX97/cell_atlas_approximations_disease_API/docs/source/rest/index.rst

    - Each object in the returned list represents a unique **metadata combination** that satisfies the applied filters.
    - The results are **split by cell type and sex**, meaning that if multiple cell types or sexes exist within a dataset, each combination is listed as a separate entry.
    - The same ``dataset_id`` may appear multiple times, as it can contain multiple cell types or sex-based subgroupings.
-   - The ``cell_count`` represents the number of cells that match the filters for each specific combination of **cell type, sex, tissue, disease, and developmental stage**.
+   - The ``cell_count`` represents the number of cells that match the filters for each specific combination of **dataset, cell type, sex, tissue, disease, and developmental stage**.

 Differential Cell Type Abundance